okesoft/dokeboss/README.md

 const extention = dokeBoss.getExtensionByMimeType('image/jpeg')//will return jpg or false const mime = dokeBoss.getMimeTypeByExtention('jpg')//will return image/jpg or false
-dokeBoss.setDownloadTimeout(15000)//will set timeout for download from link to 15 seconds.
+dokeBoss.setDownloadTimeout(15000)//will set timeout for download from link to 15 seconds. dokeBoss.setOperationTimeout(15000)//will set timeout for spawn operation (shell) globally for all modules.
 ```

 ## coverage